alanng10/class-lang/Docue/Article/Sande/a.md

 # Sande

-Sande is system program lang for effect.
+Sande is system program lang.
 This programming language word "Sande" is a node name.

 Sande is a plat.